AEC94/ChallengeDP/readme.md

 ### Python Scripts
 - **balance_monitor.py**
-  Monitors the daily balances in your data warehouse, potentially sending alerts when certain thresholds or anomalies are detected.
+  Monitors the daily balances in the DB, potentially sending alerts when certain thresholds or anomalies are detected.

 - **data_loading.py**
-  Loads raw data from external sources (e.g., CSV files, APIs) into your data warehouse.
+  Loads raw data from external sources (e.g., CSV files, APIs) into the DB.
 This step precedes running any transformations in dbt.

 - **dbt_pipeline.py**
-  Orchestrates the dbt workflow (e.g., `dbt run`, `dbt test`) and can be scheduled in a CI/CD pipeline or a cron job to keep analytics data up to date.
+  Orchestrates the dbt workflow (e.g., `dbt run`, `dbt test`) and can be scheduled in a DAG to keep analytics data up to date.

 ### dbt Models (SQL)
 - **stg_organizations.sql**